*This post was created in collaboration with Alpine Credits

 Refinancing your mortgage involves replacing your current mortgage with a new home loan.
 The most common reason to refinance is to secure a lower interest rate to save money, though refinancing can also be an option to change other loan terms or shorten the amortization period.

-Banks vs. Private Mortgage Lenders
+Banks Vs. Private Mortgage Lenders

 How do private mortgage lenders differ or compare to banks?
 Let’s take a look at certain features of each and see how they compare to one another:

-Interest RateBanks generally offer lower interest rates which can vary between 1.5% to 5% on averageWith private lenders, you can expect higher interest rates than banks, which can range from 6% – 20% (depends on the property and economic environment)
+Interest Rate | Lower interest rates compared to private lenders | Higher interest rates than banks, which can range from 6% – 20%+, depending on the property and economic environment |

-Application ProcessMore stringent approval process that requires high income and credit scoreEasier application and approval process
+Application Process | More stringent approval process that requires high income and credit score | Easier application and approval process |

 Private Mortgage Lender Borrowing Requirements

-Banks place a lot of weight on a borrower’s credit score when determining whether or not to approve a mortgage application.
+Banks place a lot of weight on a borrower’s credit score when determining whether to approve a mortgage application.
 A credit score tells lenders how likely a borrower is to make their payments on time.

 Borrowers with low credit scores may have trouble getting approved for a mortgage from a conventional bank.
-On the other hand, private lenders don’t put nearly as much emphasis on a credit score when reviewing a mortgage application.
+On the other hand, private lenders don’t put as much emphasis on a credit score when reviewing a mortgage application.
 That said, they do look at other factors and may have more stringent requirements in other areas to assess risk, such as:

 Property Value